Peter2-71828/stringMaths/README.md

 ## Tasks

 ### In Progress
-* Test and write a add function in javascript
+* Test and write an add function in javascript
-* Test and write a subtract function in javascript

 ### Completed